Carpenter Concerts Foundation Policy Plan

 • Revenue from ticket sales.

-5. Management and Use of Funds
+5. Management and allocation of assets

 The board is responsible for managing the foundation’s financial resources.

-6. Remuneration Policy
+6. Remuneration policy

-Employees, artists, and professionals contributing to the foundation’s activities receive fair compensation in accordance with cultural sector guidelines.
+Board members do not receive any compensation for their work.
+They are entitled to reimbursement of demonstrable expenses incurred in the course of their duties.
+Employees, artists, and professionals contributing to the foundation’s activities receive appropriate compensation in line with cultural sector guidelines.

 7. Board